lopezpdvn/lopezpdvn.github.io/pages/tech-notes/fedora-dnf-system-upgrade.md

 #### Manually remove kernel packages

-After upgrading, sometimes DNF stops removing old kernel packages automatically when it installs a newest version of the kernel.
+After upgrading, sometimes DNF stops removing old kernel packages automatically when it installs a new version of the kernel.
 To remove old versions, look them up with

 {% highlight bash %}
 $ sudo dnf list extras